sidoncode/StockPrice-DeepLearning-Python/README.md

 # StockPrice-ML-Python

+## Difference between Machine Learning and Deep Learning?

+</br> Deep learning is just a subset of machine learning.
+In fact, deep learning technically is machine learning and functions in a similar way (hence why the terms are sometimes loosely interchanged).
+However, its capabilities are different.

+</br> While basic machine learning models do become progressively better at whatever their function is, they still need some guidance.
+If an AI algorithm returns an inaccurate prediction, then an engineer has to step in and make adjustments.
+With a deep learning model, an algorithm can determine on its own if a prediction is accurate or not through its own neural network.

 ## Why to use Neural Networks in Machine Learning?

 A deep neural network analyzes data with learned representations akin to the way a person would look at a problem.
 In traditional machine learning, the algorithm is given a set of relevant features to analyze, however, in deep learning, the algorithm is given raw data and derives the features itself.